ContactSign inSign up

 Pull request checks

 When a build runs it will automatically add a PR status check to the current pull request indicating the state of the build.
-By default, you’ll see Storybook Publish.
-If you enabled UI Tests or UI Review you’ll also see their respective checks.
+By default, you’ll see UI Tests and Storybook Publish.
+If you enabled UI Review you’ll also see a check for it.

 GitHub, Bitbucket, or GitLab projects that are linked to a repository get this feature out of the box.
 If you use other version control services to host your code, you can write a custom CI script to add a check for Chromatic (via your CI provider).